Red Fremont cannon

 The Cannon

-In 1970, the Nevada Mines Division of the Kennecott Copper Corp. donated the replica of the weaponry used in American explorer John C. Fremont's 1843 expedition through Oregon, Nevada and California.
+In 1970, the Nevada Mines Division of the Kennecott Copper Corp. donated the funds to construct a trophy with special meaning to the state — a replica of the mountain howitzer that explorer John C. Fremont abandoned in the Sierra Nevada Mountains during a snowstorm in 1844.
 The heaviest and most expensive trophy in college football, the Fremont Cannon weighs about 545 pounds and cost $10,000 to build.

 The howitzer cannon, which was fired off after every score during the game, became permanently silenced in 2000, when Rebel players and fans accidentally dropped the trophy while hoisting it in celebration of their victory.